Carin Bondar: Personal life

 Bondar was born in New Westminster and grew up near Vancouver, British Columbia.
 She comes from a small family of French-Canadian, Russian and British ancestry.
 She met mathematician Ian Affleck in 1995, became engaged in 1999 and married in 2001.
-The couple separated in 2013 and divorced in 2017; they have four children.

 After receiving a BSc from Simon Fraser University in 1999, she completed an MSc in evolution and development at the University of Victoria in 2001 and a PhD in freshwater population ecology from the University of British Columbia.
 Bondar was forced to put her PhD studies on hold in 2005 while she took over a family business after the deaths of her father John Paul and her brother William Paul.
 She re-enrolled after a year's leave and completed her PhD in 2007.

 Career

 Bondar began a career in science communication while raising her four young children in Chilliwack, British Columbia.
 Her first book, The Nature of Human Nature and her own personal biology blog led her to a blogging position with Scientific American in 2011.
 She was invited to appear in the Science Channel's Outrageous Acts of Science in its first season, and she has maintained a hosting position on this TV show for all of its 6 seasons.

 Bondar has since written two more books and written/hosted several web and television programs on major networks.
 She has worked with The Science Channel, Discovery Channel, Animal Planet, Netflix and National Geographic Wild.
 Her independent web series Wild Sex (produced by Earth Touch, a South African based natural history film production company), has engaged over 60 million viewers.
 She presented on this topic at TED Global in Edinburgh, Scotland in 2013 – "The Birds and the Bees are just the Beginning".

 Bondar is currently a writer and host of Wild Sex, an animated series based on her book of the same title.
 She also wrote a book called Wild Moms, published in 2018.
 Bondar holds an adjunct professorship in the department of biology at the University of the Fraser Valley in British Columbia, and works with Taxon Expeditions, a Netherlands-based company that engages citizen scientists on scientific expeditions to discover new species.
 The group mainly works in the Sabah region of Borneo and has discovered seven new species.

 Bondar is known for her bold approach to science storytelling.
 She has received accolades and global media-coverage for her music video parodies including a play on Miley Cyrus' "Wrecking Ball."
 She has appeared in several live events including I F*#cking Love Science Live, the Australian National Science Week, and the Bay Area Science Festival.

-Bondar was elected to the Board of Education for the Chilliwack School District in 2021.
+Bondar was elected to the Board of Education for the Chilliwack School District in 2022.